n2cms/n2cms/examples/readme.txt

-Exemplifies a few ways to work with the N2 CMS framework
+Exemplifies the very basics of working with the N2 CMS framework.
+If you're looking for more features out of the box download the "templates" instead.

 HOW TO BUILD